CCExtractor/sample-platform/README.md

 It will be reviewed as soon as possible.

+### Code style

+Please keep in mind that before accepting the PR you need to conform to the coding guidelines (PEP-8), and keep in mind that indentation happens with spaces (4 spaces replaces 1 tab, but your IDE should be able to do that for you).

 ## Security

 Security is taken seriously, but even though many precautions have been taken,